RichardLitt/ipfs-textbook/README.md

 #### What defines the subset of hyperlinks that are _content-addressed_?
 #### What is a _Merkle DAG_?
 What is a _generalised_ one?
 #### What is a _blockchain_?

+A blockchain is a specific kind of distributed database, which could also be built over IPFS.
+You can think of a block chain as a huge stack of papers one on top of another.
+When you want to make a change to the database, you just add a paper on top that describes what are the changes that you are doing.

+This system is useful in distributed networks that share a database, like the Bitcoin network.
+You can't double spend bitcoins (obviously) but why is that?
+How is it possible?
+If they're digital, we can't we copy them and make more?

+There are no bitcoins, actually.
+There is only a blockchain, and when Joe places a signed document on top of the blockchain saying that he wants to move this 50 bitcoins to Amazon's wallet to buy a new video game, it won't work because all the nodes in the network will check if the transaction is valid and of course, by looking at all other documents, it's clear that Joe only has 10 bitcoins based on how many were added and/or removed from his wallet.
+So the network agrees that the document is not valid and won't accept it in their copy of the blockchain, invaliding the transaction.
+Meanwhile, Alice successfully moves some funds, so all the other nodes see that the transaction is valid and they copy it on top of their blockchain.

+Thus, the chain grows, and the network keeps functioning, even though nodes can't trust each other.
+No one can impersonate you on the blockchain, because transactions where _you_ send money have to be signed by your wallet using __public key cryptography__.

 #### What do you mean by _Permanent Web_?

+Since IPFS is content addressed (see _what does content-addressed mean?_ answer), every copy of the same file produces the same address when added to IPFS.
+So as long as there is at least one little computer with one copy of the file and a connection to other computers running IPFS, the file will be available.
+If Joe is hosting his blog from home and the electric company shuts down his electricity because Joe is broke, his fans will still be able to view the website (unless he didn't use IPFS.
+Way to go, Joe) because someone, somewhere will have a copy of it since they viewed it recently and the address will be the same because the content is the same.

 #### What is a _distributed hashtable_?

+An __hashtable__ is a table with two columns and a row for every object.
+The first column is the identifier (usually an hash but not always), used to identify the data in the second column.
+Using this _hashtable_, nodes can find the correct object when other nodes give them the identifier.

+An __hash__ is a little piece of data, like `QmTkzDwWqPbnAh5YiV5VwcTLnGdwSNsNTn2aDxdXBFca7D`, that is calculated mathematically from another piece of data, and it represents its __fingerprint__.

+- when two computers calculate the __hash__ of the same identical file or the same identical message, the hash _will always_ be the same identical hash, but if the data is even slightly different, the hash will be completely different.
+- this means that unless an __hashtable__ is used, there is no way to get the original content from having just the hash (hashing is irreversible).
+- it's also borderline impossible that two different pieces of data or files have the same hash.

 #### What is an _incentivized block exchange_?
 #### What does _self certifying_ mean?
 What does this mean in the context of a namespace?

+Using __public key cryptography__, nodes can emit signed messages so that other nodes will be certain that those signed messages weren't being tampered with (modifying a signed message makes signature verification fail).
+This means that nodes can trust data, even if it's coming from someone that is not the original source, as long as it has a valid signature.

 #### What is a _namespace_?
 #### What are the points of failure?
 What does this mean?
 #### What is a node?
 Why would I expect them to trust each other?